Wednesday, April 18, 2012

 I finally stopped and realized, I can’t do this anymore.
 I wasn’t being a good wife, or a good mom.
 I felt I wasn’t even being a good person!
 I was just running and running with no point or purpose trying to keep everyone happy.
 The kids were miserable, they were acting up trying to get attention.
 They were bored… and I felt like this:

 I started dreaming of what life would be like if it was just simple.
 I probably would take it for granted and not be appreciative.
 I decided something needed to change.
 So I made sure to do the “simple things”.
 Prayer, Scripture Study, etc. We all know the answers.
 During my scripture study, I found some really neat things that I wish to share with you.
 Also, I bought Stephanie Nielson’s book “Heaven is Here” and read the entire thing in an afternoon.
 That really made me want to get my booty moving to take care of my family.
-I highly recommend it and will be adding it to our ldsparenting amazon store, in the sidebar.
-Here are some of the things that I was blessed with during my study.
+I highly recommend it.

 General Conference came at such a blessed time for me.
 I needed to hear those words.
 I needed to get my priorities straight.
 I needed to focus on my family.
 One of the most important things I learned is that I need to block out needless distractions.
 This is different for every person.
 My needless distractions are not the same as yours….
 I needed to sit down and really look at my life and literally make a list and x out the needless distractions.
 Yes my house is not as “perfect” as I’d like.
 But I can worry about that when the kids are grown and all I have left to do is clean.
 I am not posting to my blog the way I dreamed of… but Heavenly Father understands that I need to learn some lessons first.
 Sometimes supper consists of running to taco bell.
 But no one is perfect and I really love their double decker tacos!
 In all honesty, I needed time to block out the needless distractions.
 I am still looking at my journal, writing my list, x-ing out the things that I don’t need.
 Trying to deal with the guilt!